10yard/dkafe/readme.md

 `ALLOW_ROM_OVERWRITE = 0`
 Allow roms in ROM_DIR to be overwritten.
 Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

-`EMU_EXIT_RPI = wmctrl -a DKAFE -F`
+`EMU_EXIT_RPI`
-Raspberry Pi specific command to issue after exiting emulator e.g. return focus to frontend.
-This is an external program call so be sure that the target program is installed i.e. `sudo apt-get install wmctrl`
+Raspberry Pi specific command to issue after exiting emulator e.g. using `wmctrl` to return focus to the frontend or using 'xrandr' to change the frontend display scale.

 `EMU_ENTER_RPI`
 Raspberry Pi specific command to issue before starting an emulator